Exempt clearing work

 - an offset

-- a voluntary declaration
+- a declared area

-- restrictions as a result of unlawful clearing.
+- restrictions due to unlawful clearing.

 Contact us if you think these restrictions might apply to your property.